Close

 60%

-The process developed for the plant provides a recycling rate of 60%.
+The process developed for the plant allows 60% of the industrial water used to be recycled.